Tetra HTTP Relay Agent Installation Guide (v1.0.x)

 Step 2: Verify Agent init Succeeded

 The Agent will initialize and start polling the TDP Command Service within a minute.
-If Docker logging is enabled, the following command will allow you to inspect your agent's recent logs:
+If Docker logging is enabled, the following command will allow you to inspect your Agent's recent logs:

 sudo docker container logs ${CONTAINER_ID}